dimagi/commcare-cloud/hosting_docs/source/scaling/perfomance-test.rst

 Introduction
 ------------

+Performance testing is useful to understand how well your CommCareHQ instance performs under a given load.
+The results of this testing will inform any bottlenecks in your setup and how to scale it for more number of users.

 Dimagi uses `Locust <https://locust.io/>`_, and scripts stored in the `commcare-perf repository <https://github.com/dimagi/commcare-perf/>`_, for performance benchmarking apps on CommCare HQ.